anthonybar/cautious-enigma/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+   The input is a text file that should include what day and time it is, the details of the child's spendings and the limit set by the parents.

+   Format:

+   Weekly Limit:

+   date:

+   time:

+   item:

+   cost:

+   place:

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.